 The best thing to do if you find cracks in your ceiling is to schedule a free inspection with a reliable contractor.
 The contractor will check the crack to determine its severity and what steps may need to be taken.
 Many times a crack is nothing to worry about.
 Our contractors offer free inspections.
 Contact My Foundation Repairs and talk with a contractor to learn more about your ceiling cracks.

-- Small Spiderweb Cracks: A thinned drywall compound is used to make a textured ceiling.
+A thinned drywall compound is used to make a textured ceiling.
 However, if the compound was applied too thickly, it can crack in all directions.
-You can cover the cracks with a layer of thin drywall compound or you can sand off the old compound and reapply it.
+You can cover the cracks with a layer of thin drywall compound.
+You can also sand off the old compound and reapply it.

-- Cracks in Plaster Ceilings: If you live in a home with plaster ceilings and you begin to see cracks, they may be caused by moisture and/or movement.
-If they are small, you can repair them with new plaster.
+If you live in a home with plaster ceilings and you begin to see cracks, they may be caused by moisture and/or movement.
+Small cracks can be repaired by applying plaster.
 If they are bigger and sections of plaster are falling, you will probably have to remove the plaster and install with a drywall section.

 If your ceiling is sagging, you need to have the problem addressed.
 If something heavy is above the ceiling, the ceiling can sag.
 You will need to move the heavy object.
 Other causes may be the removal of a load-bearing wall or damage to the support structure.
 This type of issue will require an inspection by a structural engineer or contractor.
 This is a situation that needs to be repaired quickly, before it gets worse.